h751410234/DATR/README.md

 # DATR: Unsupervised Domain Adaptive Detection Transformer with Dataset-Level Adaptation and Prototypical Alignment

-By Liang Chen, Jianhong Han and Yupei Wang.
+By Jianhong Han, Liang Chen and Yupei Wang.

 This repository contains the implementation accompanying our paper DATR: Unsupervised Domain Adaptive Detection Transformer with Dataset-Level Adaptation and Prototypical Alignment.